-Paul Erdős is one of the most famous and brilliant mathematicians of the 20^{th} century.
+Pál Erdős was one of the most notable mathematicians of the twentiest century.
 He was born in Hungary in 1913.
-His early years were chaotic owing to the political situation at the time, as Erdős was of Jewish descent.
-After completing his doctoral studies at Pázmány Péter University in Budapest in 1934 Erdős moved to Manchester.
-At the start of the second world war he moved to the United States and took up a fellowship at Princeton.
-Erdős' tenure at Princeton was short lived due to his mannerisms and work habits; throughout his life he would move frequently from university to university.
+Due to Erdős's Jewish heritage and the anti-semetic nature of Hungarian politics at the time, his early years were chaotic.
+After completing his doctoral studies at Pázmány Péter University in Budapest in 1934, Erdős moved to Manchester.
+At the start of the Second World War, he moved to the United States and took up a fellowship at Princeton.
+Erdős's tenure at Princeton was short-lived.
+Throughout his life, he frequently moved from university to university.
 Erdős spent his career posing and solving difficult mathematical problems in several disciplines.
-He believed strongly in collaboration and few of his publications bear his name alone.
-His many accomplishments and eccentricities are compiled in several biographies [112].
+He believed strongly in collaboration; few of his publications bear his name alone.
+His many accomplishments and eccentricities are compiled in several biographies [120].